active CEO Podcast #12 Kate Palmer Changing the Game

 Kate talks about:

-- Her memories of sport as a young child and the emotions that still remain.
+- Her memories of sport as a young child.

 - Growing up in rural Victoria, in Shepparton.